Unexplained Sudden Weight Gain in Women: What To Look Out For

 How To Treat Fibroids and Stop Weight Gain

-Women suffering from uterine fibroids and symptoms of an enlarged uterus may find it difficult to stay active, which in turn can contribute to putting on extra pounds.
+Women suffering from uterine fibroids and symptoms of an enlarged uterus may find it challenging to stay active, contributing to putting on extra pounds.
 However, exercising regularly and eating a balanced diet of whole, unprocessed foods can help reduce weight gain, along with the painful symptoms of uterine fibroids.

 We suggest eating plenty of fruits and vegetables, whole grains, lean proteins, and low-fat dairy.
-It is also a good idea to avoid added sugars, sodium, unhealthy fats, and alcohol.
-If you struggle to appropriately manage your diet, visiting a registered dietician may help.
+It is also good to avoid added sugars, sodium, unhealthy fats, and alcohol.
+If you struggle to manage your diet appropriately, visiting a registered dietician may help.
 You can ask your doctor for a referral.

 We want you to understand that maintaining a healthy lifestyle is only a temporary solution for symptomatic fibroids.
 Fortunately, effective treatment exists that can alleviate your symptoms.
 Many women believe that a hysterectomy, the complete surgical removal of the uterus, is their only treatment option.
 This isn’t true.
-There are a range of available fibroid treatments that include surgical and non-surgical techniques.
+There is a range of available fibroid treatments, including surgical and non-surgical techniques.

 At USA Fibroid Centers, we perform a minimally invasive, FDA-approved treatment called Uterine Fibroid Embolization (UFE).
-Uterine Fibroid Embolization is a non-surgical, office-based treatment performed by our skilled interventional radiologists.
+Uterine Fibroid Embolization is a non-surgical, office-based treatment our skilled interventional radiologists perform.
 It shrinks uterine fibroids and reduces painful symptoms.
-This is done by blocking blood flow in the uterine artery that feeds into the fibroids: without that steady supply of blood, the fibroid tumor shrivels up.
+This is done by blocking blood flow in the uterine artery that feeds into the fibroids: the fibroid tumor shrivels up without that steady supply of blood.

 Shrinking your fibroids can allow the uterus to return to a normal size because it won’t have to compensate for the fibroids.
-When you find relief from your enlarged uterus, you are likely to feel better physically and mentally, as you can return to your normal lifestyle.
-We recommend keeping up with healthy habits such as eating nutritious meals and exercising regularly.
+When you find relief from your enlarged uterus, you are likely to feel better physically and mentally, as you can return to your everyday lifestyle.

 Schedule a Consultation With USA Fibroid Centers Today!